MauriceWagner224/Pygame-Platformer/README.md

 width="50%" height="50%" border="10" /></a>
 ___
 ### Second Step:
-Download the projectfiles, select a destination and create a folder for the project.

-Copy the project files into the freshly created folder and start Pycharm.
+Download and extract the project files into to your preferred project location.

 The first time Pycharm is run, it will prompt you to create a new project.
 If this is not the case, select the "File"-dropdown-menu and click on "new project"